hans-sperling/perspective-view/README.md

 ### context
-- Description: 2d context of the canvas.
+- Description: 2d context of the canvas
 - Type: `html-object`
 - **necessary!**